shaik1002/biggitlabbomb/doc/ci/jobs/ci_job_token.md

 If your project is public or internal, some publicly accessible resources can be accessed with a job token from any project.
 These resources can also be [limited to only projects on the allowlist](#limit-job-token-scope-for-public-or-internal-projects).

-Self-managed instance administrators can override this setting from the **Admin** area.
-If the **Only this project and any groups and projects in the allowlist** setting is enforced, the CI/CD job token will always be restricted to the project's allowlist.

 ### Add a group or project to the job token allowlist